Inad5050/push_swap/README.md

 ## Bonus

-The bonus part consists of a second program called checker.
+The bonus part consists of a second program called **checker**.
 This program takes the same list of numbers as an argument, but then reads a sequence of operations from the standard input.

 It applies these operations to the initial stack.